Loading

 History

-For over a hundred years, the area was served by the former Storey Train Station, which was located about 2.5 miles (4.0 km) east-northeast of Madera in the community of Storey.
-That "station" consisted of not much more than a sign along the tracks indicating where the train would stop if it was flagged.
+For over a hundred years, the area was served by the former Storey train station, about 2.5 miles (4.0 km) east-northeast of Madera in the community of Storey.
 When Amtrak took over nearly all passenger rail service in the United States in 1971, there was no longer any passenger service to the area.
 Amtrak resumed passenger rail served to Storey station (which Amtrak called Madera) with the San Joaquins on October 30, 1977.
 Although Amtrak substantially improved the conditions at Storey station, after about dozen years of service, official discussion began regarding improving the station.
 As the project plans developed over the next decade, the option of an entirely new station was selected over improvements to the existing one.
+Nearly all evidence of the former Madera (Storey) station has been entirely removed.

 Madera station passenger platform